lhoang417/capstoneMVP/README.md

 ## Future Features:
-   - Allow users to comment on other user's teams
+   - Allow users to comment on other users' teams